bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Cloudy
+- Partly Cloudy
-- 49% humidity
+- 45% humidity
-- 4 mph wind
+- 7 mph wind
-- 100% cloud cover
+- 56% cloud cover
 - 38 AQI 🟩
 - 0.07 inches of snow and 0.02 inches of rain expected in the next 48 hours